Unified framework for precise background modeling to enhance rare event detection at the Kuo-Sheng nuclear reactor laboratory: GEANT4-based simulation framework for detector response modeling

-We have developed a background estimation model for the TEXONO experiment at KSNL using the Geant4 software framework.
-Geant4, specifically designed for modeling physical processes, is well suited for both high-energy and low-energy simulations.
-All relevant physics processes and their corresponding cross sections are incorporated through dedicated data files.
-The simulation takes into account all contributions from the actual experimental setup as well as the environmental conditions at the site.
-The dimensions of the shielding, detectors, and detector components in the simulation match precisely those of the KSNL detector system.
+A Monte Carlo-based background model has been developed for the TEXONO experiment at KSNL using the GEANT4 simulation toolkit~\citep{geant4::2003}.
+Designed for detailed modeling of particle-matter interactions, GEANT4 allows consistent treatment of electromagnetic, hadronic, and radioactive decay processes across energy scales.
+The implemented simulation includes all relevant physical processes and corresponding cross sections through dedicated data libraries.
+The simulation accounts for all contributions from the experimental setup and surrounding environment, with the dimensions of the shielding, detectors, and associated components precisely matching those of the KSNL configuration.

-Figure~\ref{fig_mom1} shows the fabricated structure of the SCGe (segmented coaxial germanium) detector with various shielding configurations, incorporating the ACV detector, as modeled using Geant4 simulations.
-The germanium detector is housed inside a vacuum-sealed cylindrical copper (Cu) shell and is further enclosed by NaI(Tl) and CsI(Tl) detectors to suppress the ambient gamma background.
-All coincident events between the SCGe, NaI(Tl), and CsI(Tl) detectors were analyzed using the energy spectra of the NaI(Tl) and CsI(Tl) detectors.
-A photomultiplier tube (PMT) is coupled to the NaI(Tl) detector for signal readout.
-The entire assembly, including the detector and all its components, is additionally shielded with copper.
-The simulated complete detector set up with auxiliary edges is shown in Figure~\ref{fig_mom11_STP}.